Babeth Djian: Early career

 In the 1980s, Djian took her first professional steps in the editorial staff of Elle magazine, before participating in the launch of Jill magazine, between 1983 and 1985.
 In the 1990s, she collaborated with Vogue Paris and Vogue Italy magazines and with photographers such as Peter Lindbergh.

 Magazine issue

 In 1998, Djian founded Numéro magazine and launched the first issue in March 1999 with Kate Moss on the cover, photographed by Mert Alas and Marcus Piggott.
 She launched the bi-annual magazine Numéro Homme in 2001 and the bi-annual contemporary creation media Numéro art in 2017.

 Editions

 Babeth Djian is the author of several fashion works including the book Babeth published in 2008 and Numéro Couture which retraces 15 years of collaboration with Karl Lagerfeld, published in 2015 by Steidl.

-Other committments
+Other commitments

 Since 2006, Babeth Djian has been honorary president of the AEM association "a future for the children of the world" and organizes every year a charity evening bringing together fashion and luxury brands to support projects for children in Rwanda.